-is a New York City based standup comedian, author, and speaker who enjoys “waterfront dining” seven to nine times a week in a bathtub too small to fit her.
+is a New York City based standup comedian, actress, and author who enjoys “waterfront dining” seven to nine times a week in a bathtub too small to fit her.
 Nikki's memoir DRY RUN, released by Auctus Publishers in May 2019, is available on Amazon, Barnes & Noble, and in select bookstores.

 Nikki is an AEA member with a Bachelor of Music (Vocal Performance) from New York University and graduated top of her class from her mother’s piano studio.
 She’s appeared at Caroline’s on Broadway, 54 Below, Birdland, Lincoln Center, and like Vanilla Ice she’s been featured on VH1.
 Nikki is also a two-time MAC Award nominee and has soloed along-side Tony-Award winners, Donna McKechnie and Jerry Mitchell.
 That’s fancy.